Who Was Tamerlane?

 31. Right up until his death, Timur continued to expand his empire.
 The leader of the new Chinese Ming Dynasty had insulted Timur, provoking his wrath.
-However, after 3 months of successful battles, the campaign ended when Timur succumbed to fever and died.
+However, after three months of successful battles, the campaign ended when Timur succumbed to fever and died.

 32. Despite preferring spring assaults, Timur had prematurely attacked the Chinese during the harsh winter of 1404.
 This suggests that his anger at the Chinese contributed to his demise.

-33. Timur Tamerlane died on the 17th of February 1405 at the age of 68.
+33. Tamerlane died on the 17th of February 1405 at the age of 68.
 His body was embalmed and buried in an ebony coffin in Samarkand, fifty miles north of his birthplace in Kesh.

-35. The Black Sheep Turkmen destroyed the western half of his empire when they sacked Baghdad in 1410, though Shah Rukh continued the Timurid dynasty by retaining control of the eastern half.
+35. The Black Sheep Turkmen destroyed the western half of his empire when they sacked Baghdad in 1410, although Shah Rukh continued the Timurid dynasty by retaining control of the eastern half.
 He set up his capital in Herat, Afghanistan.

 37. The Timurid Empire lasted until 1507.
 The Persian Safavid dynasty took most of Iran in 1501, while a contingent of Uzbek tribes invaded from the north to take Herat in 1507.